BIO-DIKU/SeqScan/README.md

 ### PCR

-_In silico_ PCR is a search for two patterns separated by a range:
+_In silico_ PCR is a search for two approximate pattern units separated by a
+range:

 https://en.wikipedia.org/wiki/In_silico_PCR